postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ### Viewing request errors from the console

-You will see an error message if Postman isn't able to send your request, or if it doesn't receive a response from the API you sent the request to.
+You will get an error message if Postman isn't able to send your request, or if it doesn't receive a response from the API you sent the request to.
 This message will include an overview of the issue and a link to the console, where you can access detailed information about the request.

 ![Request not sent](https://assets.postman.com/postman-docs/response-error-console-link-v8.jpg)